agude/agude.github.io/_drafts/2022-12-01-switrs_pedestrian_incidents_on_halloween.md

 ## Fatality Rates

-But Walker actually makes a very specific claim: that fatalities involving children increase on Halloween.
+But Walker actually makes a very specific claim: that fatalities involving children increase on Halloweens that are on weekdays.
 So does it?
-We need to look at the fatality rate instead of just counts because the number of people driving and walking changes year-by-year and using the rate helps to normalize some of this out.
+To check we need to look at the fatality rate instead of just counts because the number of people driving and walking changes year-by-year and using the rate helps to normalize some of this out.
 Here is a plot of the fatality rates for each year's Halloween, separated into weekday and weekend:

 [![Fatality rate for pedestrians per year on Halloween separated by weekday vs weekend.][fatality_plot]][fatality_plot]